christopherdent/VolunteerManager/notes.md

 create ACTION for a VOLuNTEER in a GROUP - what is the URL / HTTP Method for that?  or select from existing vols.
 Volunteer index - filter by group (see nested resources lab ) -SCOPE method requirement - make an admin feature (namespaced routes lab).
 Admin feature can show who has created what groups and volunteers (user's volunteers, user's groups)

 4/2 Next Sprint:
--Filter Vol Index Page by group
+-Remove from Group (Done)
--Incorporate statements of expertise via join table.
+-Filter Vol Index Page by group AND add a search box for volunteers and groups -Incorporate statements of expertise via join table.
--Add attrubute to Group - TYPE
+-Add attrubute to Group - TYPE DONE
 Following:
 -Tighten up validations and authentication
--Build ADMIN Scope Method Feature
+-Build ADMIN Scope Method Feature (See namespaced routes lab - make CRUD all admin only)
 Following:
 -Explore possibility of having a CV attribute for Voluteers.
 If possible, incorporate it with a gem.
 Following: